Leigh Creek Transformation

 - A dedicated email address is available to provide feedback to the Leigh Creek Task Force firstname.lastname@example.org.

-The next Community Meeting is on Thursday 27 January from 5.30pm - 7.30pm in the Leigh Creek Auditorium
+The next Community Meeting is Thursday 21 April 2022 (subject to COVID restrictions) from 5.30pm - 7.30pm in the Leigh Creek Good Shepherd Church

 The OCA, in discussion with the Leigh Creek Community Progress Association and other nearby communities has scheduled regular community engagement meetings to update progress on the transformation and understand community issues.
 The OCA aims to ensure that there is a good feedback loop that flows information between the community and Implementation Committee.

-Monthly meetings will be held on Thursdays from 5.30pm - 7.30pm in the Leigh Creek Auditorium / Cinema, all welcome.
+Monthly meetings will be held on Thursdays from 5.30pm - 7.30pm in the Leigh Creek Auditorium / Cinema or the Leigh Creek Good Shepherd Church, all welcome.

 Presentations from previous community engagement meetings can be accessed here: